-Practitioners will have due regard to the Mental Health Act Code of Practice generally and specifically to the Guiding Principles when they are considering the use of Section 5(2).
+Practitioners will have due regard to the Mental Health Act Code of Practice generally and specifically to the Guiding Principles when they are considering authorising treatment.
 This will ensure that considerations are given as to whether the objectives can be met in a less restrictive way.

-The Responsible Clinician must be fully aware of the diverse needs of the patient when considering use of section 5(2) and must take them in to account at all times.
+The Responsible Clinician must be fully aware of the diverse needs of the patient when considering authorising treatment and must take them in to account at all times.
 They must ensure the patient fully understands what is happening to them in a language and format which they are able to understand, this will include sensory and cognitive abilities and physical impairment.
 Where necessary, an interpreter should be obtained.